Shadows are Bicategorical Traces: Introduction

 \subsection{Acknowledgments}

 We would like to thank John Berman for helpful conversations and for clarifying several points in his paper \cite{berman2022thh}.
-We also like to thank Rune Haugseng for helpful discussions regarding his paper \cite{haugseng2016bimodules}.
-Finally, we would like to thank Thomas Nikolaus for helpful discussions and suggestions.
+We thank Rune Haugseng as well for helpful discussions regarding his paper \cite{haugseng2016bimodules} and Thomas Nikolaus for helpful discussions and suggestions.
+We also express our appreciation to the referee for excellent suggestions for restructuring this article.
+Finally, the second author is grateful to the Max Planck Institute for Mathematics in Bonn for its hospitality and financial support.